SonicBomb

 Seminole - |Redwing|

-Seminole was an unusual test, a combined weapons development/effects test device exploded in a tank of water to couple the shock wave to the ground.
-The device was mounted in a circular chamber inside the water tank which was accessible by a corridor.
-The chamber was 10 feet off center from the tank center, which led to a significant asymmetry in the crater produced.
-The crater produced was 201m wide and 8m deep.
+An unusual test, a combined weapons development/effects test device exploded in a tank of water to couple the shock wave to the ground.
+Mounted in a circular chamber inside the water tank which was accessible by a corridor.
+The chamber was 3m off center from the tank center, leading to an asymmetry in the crater.
+The crater was 201m wide and 8m deep.
 The shot was designed so that by the time the fireball reached the wall of the tank, it had transitioned from thermal radiation-driven growth to hydrodynamic growth.
+The test device was a TX-28 primary/implosion system.
+The device was 50cm in diameter and 140cm long.
+The device weight was 830kg, the primary itself weighed 65kg.

 Flathead - |Redwing|

-This was a test of the TX-28S ("S" for "salted"), a dirty high fallout bomb design.
+This was a LASL test of the TX-28S (S for 'salted'), a dirty high fallout bomb design.
+This boosted device was the first nuclear test ever to use a PBX (plastic bonded explosive) for the implosion system.
 The yield was 73% fission.
 The device weighed 634kg.
 Flathead was detonated on the same test location as shot Dakota.

 Osage - |Redwing|

-Proof test of the LASL XW-25 warhead.
-This was a light weight, low yield, plutonium warhead intended for air defense and other tactical applications.
-This spherical implosion device had a diameter of 44 cm, was 65 cm long and weighed 79 kg.
-It was dropped in an instrumented Mk-7 drop case, which had a total weight of 1.429 kg.
+Proof test of the XW-25 warhead.
+A light weight, low yield, plutonium warhead intended for air defense and other tactical applications.
+This spherical implosion device had a diameter of 44cm, was 65cm long and weighed 79kg.
+It was dropped in an instrumented Mk-7 drop case, which had a total weight of 1,429 kg.

 Dakota - |Redwing|

 TX-28C variant prototype test.
-The W-28 small diameter, light weight ("Class-D") thermonuclear weapon design became the most versatile and widely used design ever adopted by the United States.
+The W-28 small diameter, light weight ('Class-D') thermonuclear weapon design became the most versatile and widely used design ever adopted by the United States.
 Entering service in 1958, the W-28 remained in service until 1990.
 It was fielded in 5 models, with 20 variants.
-The test device was 50 cm in diameter, 147 cm long, and weighed 815 kg.
+The test device was 50cm in diameter, 147cm long, and weighed 815kg.
 This test did substantially better than expected.
-The predicted yield was 800 kt.
 Dakota was fired over the Flathead test site.

 View 2